schadr/research-papers/README.md

 ICSE - rejected
 > An investigation of the patterns produced by the recommendation system proposed at RSSE 2008.

+STC - accepted
+> Proposing the idea of weighing social and technical dependencies to gain a finer grained STC-metric.

 ### 2008 ###
 IBM Innotavation Award - accepted
 > A proposal to implement the recommendation system we proposed at RSSE 2008.